 Educational Programs, Outreach Programs and Lectures

 We offer educational programs for all ages at the museum and our affiliated historic sites.
-We also offer outreach programming and lectures appropriate for educational organizations, libraries, community groups, church groups, retirement centers, group homes and nursing homes.
+We also offer outreach programming for organizations, libraries, community groups, churches, retirement centers, group homes and nursing homes.

 Below is a sampling of our topics.
-If you are interested in a program not listed or to adapt any of the following programs, please contact the museum.
+If you are interested in a program not listed here, please contact us.

 Herb De Groft on the making of a Smithfield ham.